 - Sell stop.
 When placing a sell stop order, you expect the price to break below a certain level and continue falling.
 That means the entry price is lower than the current one.

 - Buy stop.
 If you place a buy stop order, you expect the price to break above a certain level and continue rising.
 Thus, an entry price is higher than the current one.

-Nonetheless, slippage may happen not only when you open a position, but when you close it.
-To avoid the slippage closing a trade, use guaranteed stop loss orders.
-A guaranteed stop loss differs from the standard one as it will close the trade at the level you specified.
-However, a guaranteed stop loss is not free.
-You will have to pay for a premium when it triggers.
+Nonetheless, slippage may happen not only when you open a position but when you close it.
+To avoid the slippage closing a trade, use guaranteed Stop-Loss orders.
+A guaranteed stop-loss differs from the standard one as it will close the trade at the level you specified.
+However, a guaranteed stop-loss isn't free.
+You'll have to pay a premium when it's triggered.

-As we said above, slippage can be either negative or positive.
-If the market moves in your favor and offers a better price, a trustworthy provider, such as Libertex, will execute the position at a better price.
+Slippage can be either negative or positive.
+If the market moves in your favour and offers a better price, a trustworthy provider, such as Libertex, will execute the position at a better price.

 If the slippage is negative for you and surpasses an acceptable level, a broker should reject the trade and ask you to resubmit it.
 Also, a broker should have low slippage rates and fast execution speed that will limit the size of the slippage.